-On this most joyous day, I’d like to reflect on the gifts our animal companions bring to our lives not just during the holidays, but every day of the year.
+On this most wonderful day of the year, I'd like to take a moment to reflect on the gifts our animal companions bring to our lives not just during the holidays, but every day of the year.

-Our pets stay connected to us no matter how bad we feel or behave.
-They’re right beside us every step of the way, every minute of the day.
-During those times when we feel ignored and disengaged from the world, our pets offer unconditional connectedness.
+1. Connection — Our pets stay connected to us no matter how bad we feel or behave.
+They're right beside us every step of the way, every minute of the day.
+During those times when we feel ignored or disengaged from the world, our pets offer unconditional connectedness.

 Want Even More Joy?